 Step 3: Candidate presentation

-We provide you with a shortlist of highly qualified candidates, including their resumes and skill sets, for your review.
+At this stage, you’re provided with a shortlist of highly qualified candidates, including their resumes and skill sets, for your review.
 You’ll have the opportunity to interview our developers to ensure they fit your company culture and meet your exact requirements.

 Step 4: Onboarding & Integration